Skatu/Consult-Logger/README.md

 ## Using the App

 ### How to run
-Inside the folder "docker" folder you will find two files: a Dockerfile and a jar.
+Inside the folder [docker](docker) you will find two files: a Dockerfile and a jar to build the docker image.
 The image will run on port 8080.
 If you wish to run on another port, you can change this line in the Dockerfile,

 >EXPOSE 8080